ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Handles are different from timestamps as they do not have to convey information about a point in time.

-Like the nonce approach, this allows associating a "rough" epoch without require a reliable clock or time synchronization in order to generate or appraise the freshness of Evidence or Attestation Results.
+Like the nonce approach, this allows associating a "rough" epoch without requiring a reliable clock or time synchronization in order to generate or appraise the freshness of Evidence or Attestation Results.
 Only the Handle Distributor requires access to a clock so it can periodically send new epoch handles.